 Prior to the tragic event, Louise briefly fantasizes about leaving the Massés.
 But once she senses that they will likely fire her, she desperately wants to stay.
 It was never clear to me what is so special about the Massés that Louise becomes so obsessively attached to staying with them.
 Perhaps it isn't so much this particular family but rather the timing.
-The idea of growing old and alone is weighing on Louise more than ever after a lifetime of loss, the mountain of debt she inherited from a loved one has caught up to her.
-And during this period where she's desperate to feel needed but also wants to claim something of her own, the Massés just so happen to be the family she's involved with.
+The idea of growing old and alone is weighing on Louise more than ever after a lifetime of loss, and the mountain of debt she inherited from a loved one has caught up to her.
+The Massés just so happen to be the family she's involved with during this period where she's desperate to feel needed but also wants to claim something of her own.
 Losing her place within their household would mean losing both her livelihood and the caregiver role that she's based her existence on.
 So even though the Massés are just another family, for Louise losing them would be the start of her losing everything.